 Dean Charles Karr

-The College of Engineering recently launched a new program for current and prospective students incorporating the many available activities they can pursue while at the Capstone.
+The College of Engineering offers many activities students can pursue while at the Capstone.
 The Engineering + Program specifically is designed so our students can meet their personal education goals while also allowing them to experience life fully at a major liberal arts and research university.

 As the demand for engineers and computer scientists continues to grow, UA's College of Engineering is focused on preparing our students for the infinite number of opportunities available.
 Our impressive numbers would not be possible without the support of our alumni and friends who have given scholarships that enable the College to provide our students superior educational experiences.
 Read more...

 In The News: UA students turn idle dreams into line of superhero comic books

 November 19, 2015 - NEWS RELEASE - NEWS.ENG.UA.EDU

 If you want to feel underwhelmed by your own collegiate career, read the story of two UA seniors who started… Read more